Darleys

 Is Darleys good for solo dining?

-The terrace and window seats on the upper level are well suited to solo visits, and the bistro menu and carte formats mean you are not committed to a long tasting menu if eating alone.
+The terrace and window seats on the upper level are well suited to solo visits, the bistro menu and carte formats mean you are not committed to a long tasting menu if eating alone.
 The staff are noted for being well trained and attentive, which makes solo dining less awkward than at stiffer establishments.
 A counter or window table request when booking is advisable.

 Does Darleys handle dietary restrictions?